 The department is authorized by the Commonwealth of Virginia to offer two degrees: Classics and Philosophy/Religious Studies.

-Location The department of Classics, Philosophy, & Religious Studies is located on the main campus of the University of Mary Washington on the second floor of Farmer Hall (building 16 on Map 2), Suite 242.
-Please visit us! (though, not right now).
-The office is closed to visitors until further notice.
+Location The department of Classics, Philosophy, & Religion is located on the main campus of the University of Mary Washington on the second floor of Farmer Hall (building 16 on Map 2), Suite 242.
+Please visit us!

 Joseph Romero, Professor of Classics, is Department Chair.
 Farmer 239; (540) 654-1023; firstname.lastname@example.org.